Find the best for your family

 Batman: Year One

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that this feature-length animated action movie based on Frank Miller's popular comic books is fairly violent and includes a shocking sequence in which a newborn infant is kidnapped and placed in danger.
+Parents need to know that Batman: Year One is a feature-length animated action movie based on Frank Miller's popular comic books.
+It's fairly violent and includes a shocking sequence in which a newborn infant is kidnapped and placed in danger.
 There's also the expected fighting and shooting (with some blood shown).
 The movie also includes some sexual content, with images of a red-light district and prostitutes, suggestions of an extramarital affair, and (in the accompanying short film) images of a strip club.
 The occasional strong language goes as far as "bitch" and "bastard."

 - Parents say

 In BATMAN: YEAR ONE, young Lt.
 Gordon -- the future Commissioner Gordon (voiced by Bryan Cranston) -- arrives in Gotham City to start his new job at the ultra-corrupt Gotham Police Department.
 At the same time, young billionaire Bruce Wayne (Ben McKenzie) is trying to figure out how to start his career as a crime fighter and finds inspiration when a bat flies through his window.
 The police see Batman as a vigilante and start working to either catch or kill him, but Gordon sees him as something else.
 Can Gordon stop the corrupt cops before Batman's career is permanently cut short?
 And what's the story behind another costumed fighter who turns up, called Catwoman (Eliza Dushku)?